louislam/uptime-kuma/CONTRIBUTING.md

 ## Spelling & Grammar

-Feel free to correct the grammar in the README, source code, or wiki.
+Feel free to correct the grammar in the documentation or code.
 My mother language is not english and my grammar is not that great.

 ## Wiki